Get answers below to the most frequently asked questions about the ASH Minority Medical Student Award Program (MMSAP).

 How do I know if I am considered a minority?

-Applicants are asked to self-identify.
 For the purposes of this program, minority is defined as individuals from racial and ethnic groups that have been shown to be underrepresented in health-related sciences in the contiguous United States and Canada, including American Indians or Alaska Natives, Blacks or African Americans, Hispanics or Latinos, Native Hawaiians or Other Pacific Islanders, African Canadians, Inuit, and First Nation Peoples.
-Thus, applicants must self-identify, and participants are drawn from this pool.
+Applicants are asked to self-identify, and participants are drawn from this pool.

-Typically, most of the applicants are first year medical students because the summer between first and second year of medical school provides enough time to complete an eight- to -12 week research experience before classes begin in the fall.
-However, the MMSAP program has received, and funded many second year medical students as well.
+Summer Research Option: Most applicants for this option are first-year medical students because the summer between the first and second year of medical school provides enough time to complete an eight- to -12 week research experience before classes begin in the fall.
+However, the MMSAP has received and funded many second-year medical students as well.
 In addition, students applying for a second research experience have applied in their third year, but the experience takes longer to complete due to medical school course requirements.
 If an applicant is not able to complete the eight- to 12-week experience during the summer, he/she will be asked to explain in the application the plan to complete the research experience.

-The flexible research option provides an opportunity for students in their second, third, or fourth year of medical school to take up to a year to complete the eight-to 12-week experience (approximately 320-480 hours).
+Flexible Research Option: This option provides an opportunity for students in their second, third, or fourth year of medical school to take up to a year to complete an eight-to 12-week experience (approximately 320-480 hours).
 Students will be asked within the application to outline their plan for integrating their research project with their course work and/or clinical rotations.

 Do I need to have prior research experience?

-While it is not required, the review committee does take into consideration past research experience.
-However, if you do not have past research experience, but have a strong track record of leadership and service, and you are in good academic standing then you will be considered favorably.
+While it is not required, the review committee does take past research experience into consideration.
+However, if you do not have past research experience but have a strong track record of leadership and service and you are in good academic standing, then you will be considered favorably.

 No. All eligibility requirements must be met by the application deadline.
-If you do receive permanent residency, ASH encourages you to apply next year.
+If you do receive permanent residency in time, ASH encourages you to apply next year.back to top

 When should I apply?